havish99/Rep-Learning/README.md

 # Rep-Learning
 All implementations are from scratch and done using python numpy
 ## Asst-1:
-Implementation of the Maximum Likelihood Estimate on various distributions
+Implementation of the K-means algorithm, PCA and the Maximum Likelihood Estimate
 ## Asst-2:
 Implementation of Gaussian Mixture Model
 ## Asst-3: